pact-foundation/pact_broker/DEVELOPER_DOCUMENTATION.md

 ### Useful to know stuff

-* The supported database types are Postgres (recommended), MySQL (sigh) and Sqlite (just for testing, not recommended for production).
+* The supported database types are Postgres (recommended), MySQL (but not officially) and Sqlite (just for testing, not recommended for production).
 Check the travis.yml file for the supported database versions.
 * Any migration that uses the "order" column has to be defined using the Sequel DSL rather than pure SQL, because the word "order" is a key word, and it has to be escaped correctly and differently on each database (Postgres, MySQL,